 Loop 6 is, perhaps, the most recognised use of a particle system.
 200,000 particles are combined in particle and fluid simulation systems to create this skull comprised of grains of ‘sand’.

-The final loop combines a particle system and Blender’s dynamic paint functionality.
+The final Blender animation combines a particle system and Blender’s dynamic paint functionality.
 Cubes materialise, grow, and cluster into the shape of sphere.
 Some simple material options and a two-point lighting system add drama to the animation.
 Strong depth of field settings ensure the animation seems to appear almost from thin air.